microdotblog/plugin-feedland/README.md

 {{< feedland username="your-username" >}}
 ```

-To include the blogroll in a theme template, for example in a sidebar, instead use this Hugo code:
+To include the blogroll in a theme template, for example in a sidebar, first set your FeedLand username in the plug-in settings.
+Then use this Hugo code:

 ```
-{{ partial "shortcodes/feedland.html" (dict "Page" . "username" "your-username") }}
+{{ partial "feedland_embed.html" }}
 ```